SELECTED NOTABLE CASES

 Conclusion: More than two year’s salary and quick settlement.
 Pretextual firing is illegal when the burden shifts and the evidence proves a discriminatory motive and no other reasonable justification for the termination.

+Law Office of Joshua Y. Lee handled this matter from start to finish to successful resolution.
+The client called our office and we successfully led the efforts to a quick and sizeable resolution that our client not only wanted, but desperately needed.
 Our client worked as a Medical assistant earning $16 per hour, 40 hours per week, for roughly one year at this medical clinic under the supervision of several physicians.
-She was a good employee, proficient with her duties, and a pleasure to work with.
+She was a good employee, proficient with her duties, and a pleasure to work with by all objective and subjective accounts.
+Having met with her, we found her extremely easy to work with and a fantastic witness.
 We initially found that the employer never allowed her 10-minute rest breaks in violation of Labor Code 226.7.
+Furthermore, it turns out she was hired into this practice by one of the doctor partners who also had prior experience with her performance.

-Also, it turns out several months into her employment, our Client discovered she was pregnant.
-She informed her employer and gave 30 days in advance notice of her first doctor’s visit.
+Several months into her employment, our client discovered she was pregnant.
+She informed her employer and gave 30 days in advance notice of her first doctor’s visit, way in advance to what would normally be required and no policy that mandated such courtesy.
 Since that time, she endured frequent inquiry and harassment for no apparent reason other then to intimidate her into not taking authorized pregnancy leave.
-The questions became so invasive into her privacy that it created a persistent and pervasive systematic atmosphere of harassment in the workplace.
+The questions became so invasive into her privacy that it created a persistent, pervasive, and severe and systematic atmosphere of harassment in the workplace.

 Eventually, she was told that purportedly due to restructuring, her position would be eliminated in 30 days.
-She then went to her previously scheduled doctor’s visit, which the employer had already approved, and was terminated upon her return (many weeks earlier than the 30 days she was already told).
+After hearing this notice, she then went to her previously scheduled doctor’s visit, which the employer had already approved, and was terminated upon her return (many weeks earlier than the 30 days she was already told).

-She called our office and we represented Mom to be Doe.
-Mom to be Doe was concerned how her pregnancy might be affected by the added stress of litigation.
+She called our office and we agreed to take on the matter.
+The client was concerned how her pregnancy might be affected by the added stress of litigation.
 Understandably, nothing was more important to her then her soon to be born child.
 We took on the case and made sure we advocated for her to the fullest.
-Her former employer hired P.K.
-Shrieffer, a national multi-location firm with over a dozen attorneys, senior counsel and partners.
+Her former employer tendered it to their carrier who hired a national multi-location firm with over a dozen attorneys, senior counsel and partners.

 Ultimately the parties came to an agreement.
 Defense counsel wisely recognize the exposure based on the facts of this matter and we feel the carrier pushed for early settlement.
 Client was able to move on with her life the quick turn around also helped during a time her family needed the finances.
 In this case, the employer did the right thing by quickly addressing an egregious error.
 We would have gladly pushed this further into litigation, however, the settlement was reasonable and we can only hope the employer has corrected their practices for the future.